Rose of Lima: Biography

 She attracted the attention of the friars of the Dominican Order.
 She wanted to become a nun, but her father forbade it, so she instead entered the Third Order of St. Dominic while living in her parents' home.
-In her twentieth year she donned the habit of a tertiary and took a vow of perpetual virginity.
-She only allowed herself to sleep two hours a night at most, so that she had more hours to devote to prayer.
+In her twentieth year, she donned the habit of a tertiary and took a vow of perpetual virginity.
+She only allowed herself to sleep two hours a night at most so that she had more hours to devote to prayer.
 She donned a heavy crown made of silver, with small spikes on the inside, in emulation of the Crown of Thorns worn by Christ.

-For eleven years she lived this way, with intervals of ecstasy, and eventually died on 24 August 1617, at the young age of 31.
+For eleven years she lived this way, with intervals of ecstasy, and eventually died on 24 August 1617, at the young age of 31, after a long illness.
 It is said that she prophesied the date of her death.
 Her funeral was held in the cathedral, attended by all the public authorities of Lima.
 Her feast day is on the 23rd day of August (the 30th day of August in the Traditional calendar).